JINHXu/JINHXu/README.md

 * Xu at SemEval-2022 Task 4: pre-BERT Neural Network Methods vs post-BERT RoBERTa Approach for Patronizing and Condescending Language Detection

 * How much hate with #china?
-Analyzing China-related hateful tweets two years after the Covid pandemic
+A preliminary analysis on China-related hateful tweets two years after the Covid pandemic began

 * Meanwhile cracking Leetcode problems, will be sharing my solutions here soon...